 Your basic sea glass hunt, would probably get you a nice little collection of greens, brown and clear and maybe a few aquas.

 Aqua and light blues fall in after those three and are favorites for their sea-foam-like, ocean colors.
 I think they mostly come from items like thick jars and coke bottles.

 Then there are the cobalt and cornflower blues falling in behind those, which are always a treat and getting on the rare side.

 Purples are quite rare, and dark purple especially!
 Light purple, I have read, is often a piece of glass that originated as clear, but after years in the sun, turns a shade of purple.
 So cool!

-Teals, pinks, yellows and grays are are all very rare and can be hard to find... some beaches, like the below pictured beach in Portugal, teals were quite common.
+Teals, pinks, yellows and grays are all very rare and can be hard to find... some beaches, like the below pictured beach in Portugal, teals were quite common.

 And last but not least, orange and red are the highest prized colors of sea glass.
 They are super rare and a good piece could sell for $100 right off the beach!
 To whom?
 A seaglass jewelry maker or a seaglass fanatic.

 Broken china, tiles and ceramics are also cherished.
 Here is a beautiful pile from Portugal...

-One of my very best days finding seaglass, I was at a beach I walked often (Rincon point in California) that typically had no sealgass.
-But, there was recently a big winter swell and it had rolled gravel that was deep below (or out at sea?), up to the surface where there was usually sand.
+One of my very best days finding seaglass, I was at a beach I walked often (Rincon point in California) that typically had no seaglass.
+There had recently been a big winter swell and it had rolled gravel that was deep below (or out at sea?) up to the surface where there was usually sand.
 Among the gravel, like stones, were endless seaglass treasures!
 Marbles, reds, blues, totally nuggety!
 Some of the best big pieces I'de ever seen.
 The only thing stopping me from staying all day was the tide.